bnpannell/MEIS_Methodology/README.md

       - "06"
       - "10"

--

-Location variables
+##### Location Variables
-Notes- can handle a list of countries, states, counties or districts.
-If listing multiple countries you cant list more states, if listing states you cant get specific counties or districts
+The API can handle a list of countries or a list of states within one country or a list of counties within one country and state etc.
-Counties and districts are mutually exclusing filters- you must pick one or the other and may have to run several separate API queries to get data of interest recipient_locations_country = c("USA") recipient_locations_state = c("CA") recipient_locations_county = c() recipient_locations_district
+Counties and districts are mutually exclusive filters- you must pick one or the other.
+If you wish to aggregate data by both, it will require several separate API queries to get data of interest.

+- recipient_locations_country = c()
+recipient_locations_state = c("CA")
+recipient_locations_county = c()
+recipient_locations_district = c()

 For complete documentation of award types permitted in the filter see: https://fedspendingtransparency.github.io/whitepapers/types/ and https://github.com/fedspendingtransparency/usaspending-api/blob/master/usaspending_api/api_contracts/contracts/v2/bulk_download/awards.md